myntra/goscheduler/README.md

 - `-conf`: Provide the absolute path of a custom configuration file for the service.
 For example, `-conf /path/to/myconfig.yaml`.

 - `-r`: Specify the port number where Ringpop is run for rate-limiting purposes.
 For example, `-r 2479`.

+# Usage
+Go Scheduler can be used as a separate service or as part of a Go module.
+Here's how you can incorporate Go Scheduler into your project:

 ## Use as separate service